BLOKCapital/documentation/docs/Brand Guidelines/BrandGuidelines.md

 ---
-sidebar_position: 13
+sidebar_position: 1
 ---

-# Brand Guidelines
+# Color Pallete

 At BLOK Capital, our color palette is carefully curated to reflect both our technological innovation and our community-first approach.
 Each color has been chosen with intentional symbolism, supporting our brand narrative and enhancing visual coherence across all platforms.